 Battle Scars’ philosophy is to support, educate and bring everybody together.
 Initially Leeds-based, their community group was formed in 2016 to help to remove the stigma and increase the understanding around self-harm, as well as help people feel supported and no longer alone.
 With rapid growth, they became a registered charity in England and Wales in 2018 and now run survivor-led groups and workshops in Leeds and Wakefield, offering support and education to those who self-ham, their families, friends and carers and to professionals or anyone else who is trying to understand self-harm and eating disorders.

-Brought to you by Keilly, a life coach for mental health and chronic illness clients, supporting those who are finding life a struggle on their journey to recovery.
-Be True To You does this through one to ones, weekly and monthly group sessions & providing a range of products for pain and symptom reduction.
+Brought to you by Keilly, a holistic recovery life coach for mental health and chronic illness clients, supporting those who are finding life a struggle on their journey to recovery.
+This support initially began under Be True To You Life Coaching, a private business & has since developed into a Social Enterprise to support the wider community.
+Be True To You does this through one to one coaching, group sessions & recovery workshops with a team of 12 wellbeing practitioners in various areas of holistic health.

 Keilly created Be True To You to share her knowledge and experience with others and bring hope that recovery from chronic illness really is possible with the right support network and lots of self love.